 - Cook until the meat is falling off of the bone.

 - Allow the ham to rest before cutting for 15 minutes.
 This will help it soak up all of the juices.

 When it’s done, let the ham rest for a little while.
 Now set the bones aside.
 We will fool around with those a little later!

 Separate any large chunks of fat from the main meat and keep the fat in the pan.
 Place the meat on a fancy serving platter if you have one, or just a plate 😉 No shame here!

 I usually just set a couple of big serving forks and serve it as is!

 Check out my famous deviled egg recipe too.
 It goes great at a big family event!

-If you are looking for more great recipes, This Thanksgiving post might give you some great ideas!
+If you’re looking for more great recipes, This Thanksgiving post might give you some great ideas!

-Don’t throw those bones to the dog just yet.
 What if I told you, that you could be missing out on some really amazing stuff?
 Check out How To Make a Bone Broth.
-It is really super easy to do, plus when you are done the dog can still have the bones!

 I would love to know what you think, Please leave me a comment!
 Thank you for visiting. 🙂